rackerlabs/support-how-to/content/cloud-servers/common-network-troubleshooting-tools.md

     7  209.85.253.197 (209.85.253.197)  1.062 ms 209.85.251.249 (209.85.251.249)  1.022 ms  1.009 ms
     8  209.85.143.143 (209.85.143.143)  1.570 ms 209.85.143.145 (209.85.143.145)  1.092 ms 209.85.143.143 (209.85.143.143)  1.523 ms
     9  iad23s44-in-f14.1e100.net (216.58.217.174)  0.971 ms  0.962 ms  0.943 ms

+The preceding output also identifies the location of each hop along a networks route, as shown in the preceding output with `aggr403b-9-core8.iad3.rackspace.net`.
+If a hop is located within a Rackspace network and other networking exist, contact [support](https://www.rackspace.com/en-us/support) with the steps you have take troubleshoot your network.
+If a hop is not located within Rackspace's network and other networking issues exist, please contact your Internet service provider.

 To learn more about how to troubleshoot latency issues with **Traceroute** see the MaxCDN tutorial [Reading a Traceroute](https://www.maxcdn.com/one/tutorial/how-to-read-a-traceroute/).